Configuring Recorded Browser-Based Form Authentication

 To record a session using Google Chrome Recorder, follow the steps below.

-1. In the Chrome browser, open the target URL in a separate tab.
+1. In the Chrome browser, open the login URL in a separate tab.

 📘

-1. Click the Start New Recording button.
-The browser will display the Start a New Recording pane.
+2. Click the Create a new recording button.
+The browser will display the settings pane.

-1. Record your login session and click the End Recording button to stop the recording.
+5. Record your login session and click the End recording button to stop the recording.

 If you use the Incognito mode in Chrome to make the recording and have more than 1 Incognito windows running, clicking the logout is not enough to clean the credentials.
 Additionally, you will need to close all the Incognito windows.